 4.4 Deliver targeted education and resources to HOAs

-Key Message: Lawn care standards imposed in deed-restricted communities can conribute to excess fertilizer use and water pollution.
-Educating Homeowner Associations about Florida-friendly landscape practices is an efficient way to maximize environmental benefits with limited educational resources.
+Key Message: Lawn care standards imposed in deed-restricted communities can contribute to excess fertilizer use and water pollution.
+Educating Homeowner Associations about Florida-Friendly Landscaping practices is an efficient way to maximize environmental benefits with limited educational resources.

 Importance

-Because HOAs typically manage large common areas and often mandate plant palettes and maintenance standards in individual yards, targeted outreach to them can influence management practices on a broad scale.
-A Board of Directors or Community Association Manager can adopt best management practices (BMPs) on behalf of all homeowners.
-Additionally, focusing limited educational resources and personnel on engaging with HOAs is more efficient and effective than responding to inquiries from individual homeowners.
-Improving landscaping and fertilizer application practices in deed-restricted communities can help reduce nutrient input to local waterways.
+Because HOAs typically manage large common areas and often mandate landscaping standards for individual yards, targeted outreach to HOAs can influence landscape management practices on a broad scale.
+Engaging HOA Boards of Directors or Community Association Managers is a more efficient use of educational resources than focusing on individual homeowners.
+Improving landscaping and fertilizer application practices in deed-restricted communities will help reduce nutrient inputs to local waterways.

 Educational outreach to homeowners via social media is an effective way to reach new residents who may be unfamiliar with local ordinances and Florida-adapted landscapes.
 Source: Science and Environment Council of Southwest Florida